 Vito Girone was an architect, city planner, painter, and industrial designer who won the First Prize at the American Academy in Rome in 1939-1940 and later taught at Notre Dame and at the University of Kentucky until 1975.
 The collection includes exhibition announcements, articles on Girone, articles on other architects with Girone's annotations, correspondence, including letters exchanged between Girone and architectural historian Will Morgan, Girone's architectural sketches, and photographs of the architect and his buildings.
 Finding aid for the Girone papers.

 George Herbert Gray was architect, author, and proponent of city and state planning.
 His papers concern the American Expeditionary Forces with curricula, a complete list of faculty, lecturers, and administrative staff, copies of lectures given, and student rosters.
-Also present are charming and sometimes skillfully illustrated student reports on city planning.
-Gray's personal correspondence relates to the school and its activities.
-Also present are lists of slides, photographs, and books on city planning, field trip study notes, and copies of a paper written for the New York Times Magazine, July 27, 1919, by George S. Hellman, director of the program's department of the fine arts.
-Gray's program at Bellevue is notable as the first such educational effort by the U.S. Army.
-The collection also includes 23 architectural plans and drawings.Finding aid for the Gray architectural plans and drawings.
+Gray's program at Bellevue is notable as the first such educational effort by the U.S. He settled in the Louisville area as a draftsman in 1906 and married Mary Belknap in 1909.

 1956-1966 / 0.5 linear ft.